Different Types of Roller Skating & Skates Compared

 Shuffle & Rhythm Skating

-Most old school shuffle & rhythm skaters wear high-top quad roller skates.
+Most old school shuffle & rhythm skaters wear high-top quad roller skates and dance skate wheels that are made for sliding and spinning easily.

 Frequently Asked Questions